Tax Installments Canada: The Self-Employed Guide to Quarterly Payments

 What happens if I miss a CRA tax installment deadline?

-CRA charges interest from the original due date, compounded daily at the prescribed rate (currently 10%/year).
-Pay as soon as you notice — interest stops accruing from that point.
+CRA charges interest from the original due date, compounded daily at CRA's prescribed rate (updated quarterly, check canada.ca for the current rate).
+Pay as soon as you notice, since interest stops accruing from that point.

 Can I skip installments if I know I'll get a refund this year?